mark-microtick/microtick-1/README.md

 # Microtick chain migration instructions

 These are the steps to upgrade from `microtickzone-a1` to `microtickzone-a2`.
-The Microtick team will post the new genesis file, but we recommend that validator operators use these instructions to verify genesis file.
+The Microtick team will post the new genesis file as a reference, but we recommend that validator operators use these instructions to verify genesis file.

 If the proposal `Microtick-a2 Upgrade Proposal` passes, the target time for the upgrade procedure is on `March 18, 2021 at or around 15:00 UTC`.
 Since block times vary, the precise block height will be `3,343,205`.
+Precisely, this means block 3,343,205 will be the last block signed for the microtickzone-a1 chain.

   - [Preliminary](#preliminary)
   - [Risks](#risks)